Gender-Responsive Outpatient Treatment for Men and Women

 Substance Use Intensive Outpatient Program (IOP)

-Crossroads’ IOP is a structured group therapy option that provides substance abuse treatment either 3, 4 or 5 days per week at 3 hours a day on-site with direct contact with and access to licensed clinicians.
-Gender-specific treatment issues are explored in this women-only IOP with an emphasis on addiction education, co-occurring mental health issues, coping skills, relapse prevention and the necessary tools for recovery.
+Crossroads’ IOP is a structured group therapy option that provides substance abuse treatment 3-5 days per week at 3 hours a day on-site with direct contact with and access to a Master's level, licensed clinicians.
+Our Women’s only IOP in our Scarborough location provides Gender-specific treatment issues that are explored with an emphasis on addiction education, co-occurring mental health issues, coping skills, relapse prevention, family education and the necessary tools for recovery.